anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.rst

 ------------

 This chapter documents the steps to deploy Kubernetes based Reference Implementation (RI-2) according to RA-2.
-The entire deployment has been tested in Anuket Labs as a part of the `Anuket Kuberef project
+The deployment has been thoroughly tested in Anuket Labs as part of the `Anuket Kuberef project
 <https://wiki.anuket.io/display/HOME/Kuberef>`__, that aims to deliver RI-2 based on RA-2 specifications.
 The Kuberef
 project stores all the code needed to deploy RI-2 and hence serves as a reference platform for CNF vendors to develop and test against.
 Currently, Kuberef supports deployments on both baremetal, as well as pre-provisioned infrastructure